-Lottie, Finn & Friends have officially committed that all future products will be directly inspired, designed and influenced by children, and we will also be donating 10% of the net profits from products developed through the competitions to charity.
+Lottie, Finn & Friends have officially committed that all future products will be directly inspired, designed and influenced by children.

 Having recently celebrated their 5thyear of business, Lottie is ready to fully make the commitment to create dolls that, not only kids can relate to, but even design themselves!
 It is incredibly important that kids see themselves reflected in the toys they play with, and diversity and inclusion is at the heart of the business.

 Utilising their past success with outfit design competitions, along with already having drawn inspiration from some amazing, empowering kids; Lottie will be running a monthly themed competition to help design future products.
 Competitions online and in-store were officially rolled-out in September 2017, kicking off with Lottie’s Hidden Figure, the aim of which will empower kids to create what they want to see, be, and play with.

 Lottie aims to empower kids to be themselves, one doll at a time.
 The ‘Inspired by Real Kids’ competition was sparked from the brand philosophy that children should be heard, today - we love their diverse, quirky and unique childhood centric ideas.
 Lottie celebrates childhood and inclusivity and will encourage young designers to use their imaginations to create the toy of their dreams, all of which will be made available on theLottie website as well as in your nearest toy store.